 Mancos State Park, Jackson Gulch Reservoir (Montezuma County)

-Jackson Gulch reservoir continues to have inflow from snowmelt.
-However, outflow has also begun so the lake is still quite low.
-The water level has been fluctuating about six inches either direction depending on inflow and domestic demands on the outflow.
-In spite of the low lake level, fishing has been excellent for 10 to 12 inch rainbow trout and six to seven inch yellow perch with an occasional large brown trout.
-Early each month throughout the summer, 10,000 rainbow trout will be stocked.
-The inlet is flowing at about 33 CFS, and this is a favorite area for the trout to hang out while there is inflow.
-Trout enjoy various PowerBaits, worms, and some inline spinners such as panther martins and crocodiles, and Kastmasters have seen some success.
-Fly fisherfolk have had luck with small dry flies such as Irresistibles, especially in the early morning and late evening hours along the dam and near the inlet.
-Perch love nightcrawler, mealworm or waxworm.
-Perch are small, averaging about six to seven inches, but anglers should keep them if they’ll eat them.
+Due to recent rains the Jackson Gulch Reservoir has risen several feet.
+However, the lake is still very low and the water level is below the boat ramp.
+In spite of the low lake level fishing has been excellent for 10 to 12 inch rainbow trout and 6 to 7 inch yellow perch with an occasional large brown trout.
+Trout are biting on several types of PowerBait but especially pink, as well as worms, grasshoppers, corn, and salmon eggs.
+Some small spinners have seen success.
+Fly fisherfolk have been successful especially in the early morning and late evening hours along the dam.
+Perch love all kinds of worms: nightcrawlers, mealworms, or waxworms.
+Perch are small, averaging about 6 to 7 inches, but anglers should keep them if they’ll eat them, they make yummy fish tacos!
 There is no limit on the number of perch you keep; the daily limit for trout is four.
 A park pass is required when utilizing the park.
 Daily park passes are available at the self-serve pay post at the park entrance.
-Park passes and fishing licenses are on sale at the Mancos entrance station during staff hours.
-For fishing rules/regulations and information please visit the "Fishing" page.

 Navajo State Park (Archuleta County)

-The crappie have been biting in LaJara and Bancos Canyons.
-Bullheads are biting in Colorado.
-Water temperature is currently approximately 60 degrees.
-The 2013-14 Colorado and New Mexico fishing licenses are available at the Visitor Center at this time.
+Channel catfish are biting well, and the smallmouth bass have slowed some recently.
+Water temperature is currently approximately 75 degrees.
+Colorado and New Mexico fishing licenses for 2013-14 are available at the Visitor Center at this time.
 Please remember to bring sunscreen, insect repellent and clothes appropriate for changes in the weather.

 Ridgway State Park (Ouray County)